top of page

 In society today, working hard is valued.
 However, working too hard can have severe effects on mental health – from causing stress to becoming an unhealthy coping skill for avoiding problems.
 This article explains why you should not prioritize your work over your own mental health.

-It is true that other countries have shorter work hours than the U.S., as well as shorter vacation times.
-Furthermore, you might also need to work longer hours because of what your job or living expenses require.
 Jobs such as surgeons, front-line workers, and business people in higher positions often have long hours with little time for breaks.
-While these hours are a requirement in some cases, it is still important to consider how overworking can take a toll on your mental and physical health.
+While these hours are a requirement in some cases, it is still important to consider how overworking can cause harm on your mental and physical health.

 It is also common to use working as a way to distract from your problems.
 You then can develop a work addiction.
 Your entire life may revolve around your job, leaving you little time for socialization, exercise, healthy eating, and sleep.
 Whether you overwork due to obligation, or because of problems in your life, it is important to address how overworking negatively affects your life before you reach a breaking point.